RRZE-HPC/likwid/doc/archs/haswellep.md

 </TABLE>

 \anchor HASEP_SBOX
-<H2>SBOX counter</H2>
+<H2>Ring-to-Ring interface counters</H2>
 <P>The Intel&reg; Haswell EP/EN/EX microarchitecture manages the socket internal traffic through ring-based networks.
 Depending on the system's configuration there are multiple rings in one socket.
 The SBOXes organizes the traffic between the rings.
 The description from Intel&reg;:<BR>
 <I>The SBox manages the interface between the two Rings.<BR>
 The processor is composed of two independent rings connected via two sets of bi-directional buffered switches.
 Each set of bi-directional buffered switches is partitioned into two ingress/egress pairs.
 Further, each ingress/egress pair is associated with a ring stop on adjacent rings.
 This ring stop is termed an Sbo.
 The processor has up to 4 SBos depending on SKU.
 The Sbo can be simply thought of as a conduit for the ring, but must also help maintain ordering of traffic to ensure functional correctness in certain cases.
 </I><BR>
 The SBOX hardware performance counters are exposed to the operating system through the MSR interface.
 There are maximal four of those interfaces but not all must be present.
-The name SBOX originates from the Nehalem EX Uncore monitoring where the functional unit to the QPI network is called SBOX.
+The name SBOX originates from the Nehalem EX Uncore monitoring where the functional unit to the QPI network is called SBOX but it had a different duty..
 </P>
 <H3>Counter and events</H3>
 <TABLE>